awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_example-scps.md

 The example [service control policies \(SCPs\)](orgs_manage_policies_type-auth.md#orgs_manage_policies_scp) displayed in this topic are for information purposes only\.

-**Before Using These Examples**
+**Before using these examples**
-Before you attempt to use these example SCPs in your organization, do the following:
+Before you use these example SCPs in your organization, do the following:
-Carefully review and customize them for your unique requirements\.
+Carefully review and customize the SCPs for your unique requirements\.
-Test your policies before using them in a production capacity\.
+Test your SCPs before using them in a production capacity\.
 Remember that an SCP affects every user and role and even the root user in every account that it's attached to\.

 **Tip**
 You can use [service last accessed data](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_access-advisor.html) in [IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) to update your SCPs to restrict access to only the AWS services that you need\.
 For more information, see [Viewing Organizations Service Last Accessed Data for Organizations](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_access-advisor-view-data-orgs.html) in the *IAM User Guide\.*

 Each of the following policies is an example of a [deny list policy](SCP_strategies.md#orgs_policies_denylist) strategy\.
 Deny list policies must be attached along with other policies that allow the approved actions in the affected accounts\.
 For example, the default `FullAWSAccess` policy permits the use of all services in an account\.
 This policy is attached by default to the root, all organizational units \(OUs\), and all accounts\.
 It doesn't actually grant the permissions; no SCP does\.
-Instead, it enables administrators in that account to delegate access to those actions by attaching standard IAM permissions policies to users, roles, or groups in the account\.
+Instead, it enables administrators in that account to delegate access to those actions by attaching standard AWS Identity and Access Management \(IAM\) permissions policies to users, roles, or groups in the account\.
 Each of these deny list policies then overrides any policy by blocking access to the specified services or actions\.

 **Topics**
 + [Example 1: Prevent users from disabling Amazon GuardDuty or modifying its configuration](#example_scp_1)